 All students of the Nicole Wertheim College of Nursing & Health Sciences participating in clinical work must submit to background checks, fingerprint searches, drug screenings and immunization through FIU Express.

 A qualified adjunct faculty base is the cornerstone to provide our students with an unparalleled clinical education experience.
-If you are interested in a nursing adjunct faculty position for available clinical courses, please contact:
+If you are interested in a part time nursing faculty position for available clinical courses, please contact:

 Educational requirements for undergraduate teaching:

 - A minimum of a master’s degree in nursing

 - Fall - August to December